blueburrito24/obsidiannotes/Cyborg Spider-Man Custom details.md

 - The bandana needs to be sculpted, alongside the goggle over the lense.
 I will sculpt the goggle and strap that goes around the whole head, then sculpt the bandana over it.
 - Then I will paint the head (mixing my reds to match the body) and painting the goggle silver, mixing my black and red to paint the strap brown.
 I will then paint the bandana white and blackwash it.
 - The inside of the goggle should be painted with a mix of red and metallic silver.
-- I will install a hole for a peg to connect the bandana piece at the right side of the headsculpt.
+- I will install a hole for a peg to connect the bandana piece at the back side of the headsculpt (bandana piece is super big so having it at the back will allow for better looking poses).
 - I also need to paint yellow and blackwash the utility belt.
 - Then I need to sculpt wraps around the right leg using putty and blackwash after drying.
 - The logo needs to be painted fully black, so it looks more classic like Alex Ross, instead of having the white glow it has.